Rosemary Radford Ruether

-Rosemary Radford Ruether (1936–2022) was an American feminist scholar and Roman Catholic theologian known for her significant contributions to the fields of feminist theology and ecofeminist theology.
+Rosemary Radford Ruether (/ˈruːθər/; 2 November 1936 – 21 May 2022) was an American Catholic feminist theologian known for her significant contributions to the fields of feminist theology and ecofeminist theology.
 Her teaching and her writings helped establish these areas of theology as distinct fields of study; she is recognized as one of the first scholars to bring women's perspectives on Christian theology into mainstream academic discourse.

-She was active in the civil rights movement in the 1960s, and her own work was influenced by liberation and black theologies.
+Ruether was active in the civil rights movement in the 1960s, and her own work was influenced by liberation and black theology.
 She taught at Howard University for ten years, and later at Garrett-Evangelical Theological Seminary.
 Over the course of her career, she wrote on a wide range of topics, including antisemitism, the Israeli–Palestinian conflict, the intersection of feminism and Christianity, and the climate crisis.

 Ruether was an advocate of women's ordination, a movement among Catholics who affirm women's capacity to serve as priests, despite official church prohibition.
-For decades, Ruether served as a board member and then a member emerita for the pro-choice group Catholics for Choice.
-Her public stance on these topics was criticized by some leaders in the Roman Catholic Church.
+For decades, Ruether served as a board member and then a member emerita for the abortion rights group Catholics for Choice.
+Her public stance on these topics was criticized by some leaders in the Catholic Church.

+Biography

-Early life
+Early life and education

 Ruether was born Rosemary Radford on November 2, 1936, in Saint Paul, Minnesota.
 She was the youngest of three daughters born to her parents, Rebecca Cresap Radford (née Ord) and Robert Radford.
 Her father, an Episcopalian, worked as a civil engineer.
-Her mother, a Roman Catholic, worked as a secretary.
+Her mother, a Catholic, worked as a secretary.

 Ruether's father died when she was twelve years old, after which Ruether and her mother moved to San Diego, California.
 Ruether attended several Catholic schools staffed by the Sisters of Providence from St. Mary-of-the-Woods, Indiana, who, in conjunction with her mother's friend group, offered Ruether a strong feminist and activist foundation that informed her later work.
 She pursued an undergraduate education at Scripps College from 1954 to 1958.

-Education and career

 Ruether held a BA in philosophy and religion from Scripps College (1958), as well as an MA in ancient history (1960) and a PhD in classics and patristics (1965) from Claremont Graduate School in Claremont, California.
 Given her academic focus in the area of patristics, she wrote her dissertation on Gregory of Nazianzus.